 Which high histamine spices should you avoid with histamine intolerance?
-Spices add delightful flavor of food, and some have health benefits, including antioxidant and anti-inflammatory activity
+Spices add delightful flavor to food, and some have health benefits, including antioxidant and anti-inflammatory activity

 Histamine, a molecule that triggers allergic reactions, is an important component of many spices.
 Therefore, they can increase your body’s histamine burden.

-Because spices provide so muich flavor to food and have anti-inflammatory benefits, don’t remove all spices from your diet.
+Because spices provide so much flavor to food and have anti-inflammatory benefits, don’t remove all spices from your diet.

-One of the most earth spices used in various cuisines, Indian cuisine, curry powder has a long history in Indian cooking.
-It is made from various spices such as cardamom, coriander, cumin and turmeric.
+One of the earthy spices used in various cuisines, Indian cuisine, curry powder has a long history in Indian cooking.
+It is made from various spices such as cardamom, coriander, cumin, and turmeric.

 Despite their aroma and the flavor these aromatic spices add to food, curry powder can trigger reactions in people with histamine sensitivity.